 You are also encouraged to indicate, when applicable, how diversity (gender, sex, age, culture, religion, etc.) has been taken into account in your proposed research.
 While accounting for diversity is not an evaluation criterion, doing so has the potential to increase the rigour and usefulness of the research.
-Resources to assist applicants with this endeavour will be available on this website by July 1, 2018.

-New: The Secretariat has curated a list of resources to help applicants, institutions, referees, and reviewers and readers consider equity, diversity and inclusion in thei applications they prepare or evaluate.
+The Secretariat has curated a list of resources to help applicants, institutions, referees, and reviewers and readers consider equity, diversity and inclusion in the applications they prepare or evaluate.

-If you are proposing to conduct Indigenous research, the research proposal should reflect that you and your host institution are aware of and referring to relevant principles and protocols established for this kind of research.
+If you are proposing to conduct research that respectfully involves Indigenous communities, the research proposal should reflect that you and your host institution are aware of and referring to relevant principles and protocols established for this kind of research.

-This application element speaks directly to the following selection criterion:

-Quality of applicant's proposed research program
+This application element speaks directly to the following selection criterion: Quality of applicant's proposed research program.

 The proposal must be written by the applicant and with the understanding that it will be reviewed by a multidisciplinary selection committee (i.e., a non-specialist audience).
-Your communication skills are reflected in the clarity of this writing and speak to the following selection criterion:

-Applicant's research excellence and leadership in the research domain
+Your communication skills are reflected in the clarity of this writing and speak to the following selection criterion: Applicant's research excellence and leadership in the research domain.